Coiot/cbr-main/src/albums/episode23.md

 - scene_number: 61
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/season1-episode23-scene61.jpg
-  narration: "<p>if you listen carefully into the background of my audio recording you can hear an ambulance coming and that's very appropriate because the Murri are going to need one because they are getting brutally messed up by Australia.
+  narration: "<p>If you listen carefully into the background of my audio recording you can hear an ambulance coming and that's very appropriate because the Murri are going to need one because they are getting brutally messed up by Australia.
 Boobarran Ngummin is on its last legs and I can’t predict those  crossbowmen and one musketmen and musician and pikemen are going to be able to stand against these legionnaires and rifle boys.
 We'll see you in hell Murri; you did nothing against the Australians like we wanted you.
 If you look in the top left corner, you will see Bunburry with lower than half health but those kiwi boys are definitely looking pretty slim.
 I don't know if they're going to be able to take it I hope they do but time will tell. </p>"
 - scene_number: 62
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/season1-episode23-scene62.jpg